why does sleep feel so fast?

 Whenever we sleep, the body and brain cycle through four disparate stages, which are as follows:

 Stage 1:This is the first few moments after you close your eyes.
-You can be roused from slumber by the slightest noise or nudge and may experience involuntary muscle twitches and jerks.
+You can be roused from sleep by the slightest noise or nudge and may experience involuntary muscle twitches and jerks.

 Stage 2:You start to fall into a deeper sleep.
 Your heart rate slows, your body temperature cools a little, and your thought processes are much less active.

-Stage 4:REM sleep is when your brain re-engages, and you experience dreams.
+Stage 4:REM sleep is when the brain re-engages, and you experience dreams.
 Time feels longer at this point of sleep, especially compared to stages 3 and 4.

 These stages will repeat multiple times throughout your time in bed, and each is equally important.
 The third stage is what governs our perception of time while we sleep.